 “Yes,” he sighed, “it is.”

 We trudged back into the house, and I took a deep breath.
-Change is never easy, and this week I’m embarking on a big one.
+Change is never easy, even when it’s good change.

 Confess the struggle to God and to someone you trust

-Repeatedly over the past week, I’ve admitted my emotions, my fears, my what-ifs to God and to close friends and family.
+I’ve admitted my emotions, my fears, my what-ifs to God and to close friends and family.
 Admitting the struggle and our need for help is a huge step forward in the midst of life change, whether it’s a change we desired or not.
 It also allows God to speak to us through His Spirit and the people around us.
-Over the past week, He’s given confirmation after confirmation that this is the right move for me.
+He’s given confirmation after confirmation that this is the right move for me.
 I’m amazed at the things my friends have reminded me of.
-“Remember that conversation a year ago when you expressed the deep desire of your heart for ministry?
+“Remember that conversation a year ago?
 This fulfills that!”

 Admitting your struggle and need for help in the midst of change opens the door to see how God provides through his Spirit and His people.